waynelinks/webdock/Documentation/Best-practices.md

 1. Use `Makefile` for integrating your application with CI/CD tools.
 This will allow your team to make changes e.g. in codebase's assets building flow without changing the CI/CD pipeline.
-1. Use Docker internal network in your functional tests.
-Do not expose application 80 port only for this purpose.
+1. Use Docker internal network with CI/CD tools.
-1. Adjust `.env.dist` file to your development environment.
-Do not store production's dists files in your repository.
+1. Adjust `.env.dist` file to development environment.
+Do not store staging and production dist files in your repository.
 Keep them safe.

 ## Useful links